stuartblackburnvmware/tmc-tap-vcf/README.md

-# Guide to Install Shared Services Cluster
+# Guide to Install TAP Clusters via TMC
-A k8s cluster will be installed to run shared services such as Hashicorp Vault, Harbor, etc.
+TAP clusters will be rolled out using TMC.
+This guide details the steps involved in that process.

 ## Prereqs
 * TKGS is deployed with AVI
-* TKGS namespace created to be used for this new cluster
+* TKGS namespace created to be used for the new clusters
-* bitnamicharts project created on Harbor instance

 ## Tools
 * Tanzu CLI